ToshioCP/Gobject-tutorial/src/sec3.src.md

 Functions of objects are open to other objects.
 They are like public methods in object oriented languages.
+They are actually called "instance method" in the GObject API Reference.

 It is natural to add calculation operators to TDouble objects because they represent real numbers.
 For example, `t_double_add` adds the value of the instance and another instance.
-Then it creates a new TDouble instance which value is the sum of the values.
+Then it creates a new TDouble instance which has a value of the sum of them.

 ~~~C
 TDouble *